GHubUser123/bookingproject/README.md

 **PHP Time Booking System**
 ---------------------------------------
-Time booking system which requires you to be logged in to book a time.
+Time booking system for a made-up hair salon, which requires you to be logged in to book a time.